tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 }
 ```

-Note that typescript's notation for function types uses the fat-arrow syntax.

 The TypeScript typechecker also knows about typeof expressions (as used above) and will also typecheck the different clauses of if statements that use them for consistency with the expected types.

 ## Interfaces